pkarsy/AutomaticSchoolBellTimer/README.md

 - Free software.
 Both tasmota and the berry script are open source with very permissive licences.

+### Tips (Important, do not skip this)
+- Prefer to buy some parts and wait a few days, than using old/broken/unsuitable parts you happen to already own.
+This project is about reliability.
+Read the README before hunting parts in online stores.
+- If you are going to solder the headers yourself, only solder the pins that you need.
+This will make the assembly easier and less error prone.
+- Instead of soldering headers, you can also solder screw 2.54mm terminals.
+The assembly is easier, and the terminals are more reliable.
+For stranded cables use crimbs.
+- Avoid Micro-USB boards.
+They are very unreliable in the long run(SMD, easily crack, unexpectedly and with minor mechanical stress.).
+The micro-usb cable gradually disapears, and is probable you will not find one in usable condition, if you need a replacement.
+- The LEDs with cable and resistor , even with the Dupont connectors can be found on online stores.
+- Boards with chip antennas (my obseravation) seem to have very bad Wifi signal.
+PCB antennas are better.
+- Some USB-C cables are charge only, so you cannot communicate with the board.
+Make sure you use a data cable, especially at the final installation.
+- A paper with recovery instructions password, pinout etc. folded and inside the timer box, will save your day a few years later.

 ### Step 1.
-Connect the electronic parts just like the above schematic.
+Connect the electronic parts just like the above schematic (without the box).
 The instructions and the pinout are for the DEVkit-30pin/38 pin boards (ESP32 based).
 For other boards see the dedicated section below, especialy what Pins you can use.
 A [terminal adapter](https://duckduckgo.com/?q=esp32+screw+terminal+adapter&t=lm&iar=images&iax=images&ia=images) can make the assembly even easier.
-We need the board (prefer USB-C. The older micro-usb is unreliable), a DS3231 module a Solid state relay, 1 optional LED (can be bought ready precabled with the resistor) and a quality USB **DATA** cable.
+We need the board, a DS3231 module a Solid state relay, 1 optional LED and a quality USB **DATA** cable.
 For the software installation/testing you can replace temporarilly the Relay with a LED.
-If you connect directly the SSR, **make sure do not connect any mains load to it.** Almost all have a LED buildin so you can know when it is activated.
+If you connect directly the SSR, **do not connect any mains load to it.** The buildin LED shows when it is activated.

 ### Step 2.
 Tasmota installation.
 This is a short guide, for more info go to the Tasmota installation page.